alexnavtt/place_net/README.md

 [TODO] Put output here
 ```

-Similarly, examining the available ROS2 topics and services should now show the base placement quert service as well as the visualization topics, which can be viewed in RViz.
+Similarly, examining the available ROS2 topics and services should now show the base placement query service as well as the visualization topics, which can be viewed in RViz.

 ```bash
 [TODO] Put services here